Can Japan burn flammable ice for energy?

 Japan is trying.
 Between 2002 and 2017, its government spent around $1 billion on research and development, according to the Ministry of Energy, Trade and Industry.

-"There are two reasons the government wants to develop this technology," says Ryo Matsumoto, professor of geology at the Gas Hydrate LaboraStory at Tokyo's Meiji University.
+"There are two reasons the government wants to develop this technology," says Ryo Matsumoto, professor of geology at the Gas Hydrate Laboratory at Tokyo's Meiji University.

 "The first is to secure energy resources -- if they can exploit a domestic resource they will increase their energy security.
 The second is that they are trying to decrease carbon dioxide emissions from fossil fuels."